alanwsmith/typing-rust.alanwsmith.com/src/variables/index.md

 # Variables

-Variables in Rust are created with the `let` keyword.
+Variables in Rust are created with the `let` keyword followed by the name to use for the variable, then an `=` sign followed by the value to bind to it.
+(Rust uses the term `bind` instead of assign for varaibles (TODO: Verify this is always the case))

-By default, they can't be changed once they have been defined.
-(That is, the are "immutable" by default.)
+Variables are immutable by default (i.e. they can't be changed once their set).

-A basic example using a variable named `alfa` looks like this:
+Here's a basic example (we'll talk about `{alfa}` on the next page):

+#### EXAMPLE

 ```rust,noplayground,EXAMPLE1
 fn main() {